der-pw/ESP-32_WLED-Controller/maximum_ratings.md

 Thermal images were made with an Infratec Vario Cam HD, 30mm Lens.

 ## Front Side
 "M-Wert" is average of the area.
+But it's also the value for one point.
 I forgot to switch the language.
 ### 5 Ampere
 ![Front 5A](/images/mr_frontside_5A.jpg)
 MOSFET is almost still cold.